Distant Object Localisation from Noisy Image Segmentation Sequences: Background

-The task at hand can be thought of as a form of camera-based multiview 3D reconstruction.
-The earlier developments of 3D object reconstruction from multiview imagery have been well documented by Hartley and Zisserman~\cite{Hartley2004}.
+The task at hand can be thought of as a form of camera-based multi-view 3D reconstruction.
+The earlier developments of 3D object reconstruction from multi-view imagery have been well documented by Hartley and Zisserman~\cite{Hartley2004}.
 These methods relied on point correspondence, well-estimated camera parameters, and bundle adjustments.
 Later developments, such as COLMAP~\cite{schoenberger2016sfm} and 3D Gaussian splatting~\cite{kerbl3Dgaussians}, have greatly improved the structure from motion map generation and 3D modelling, respectively.
-Unfortunately, the methods still require finding a large number of point correspondences between frames, making them computationally heavy for iterative real-time localisation using edge devices, which is desirable in, for example, aerial robotic applications.
+Unfortunately, the methods still require finding a large number of point correspondences between frames, making them computationally heavy for iterative real-time target localisation using edge devices, which is desirable in, for example, aerial robotic applications.

 The 3D reconstruction methods have been poorly studied in the context of smaller and more distant objects.
 In such situations, any noise in the camera pose estimation causes larger errors in the final reconstruction.
-This suggests that Bayesian filtering-based solutions could offer feasible solutions.
-Besides the camera pose estimation errors, typical modern camera-based sensing solutions leverage neural network models for detecting key features, which complicates keypoint matching between frames.
+This suggests that robust techniques such as Bayesian filters could offer feasible solutions.
+Besides the camera pose estimation errors, typical modern camera-based sensing solutions leverage neural network models for detecting key features, which complicates keypoint matching between frames in scenarios where we do not want the target object to be reduced to a single point in 3D space.

 Even though the observed object, in this study, is assumed to be static, the problem relates to object tracking, as we're interested in obtaining a position for an object in 3D space from a set of camera observations.
 Like 3D reconstruction, camera-based object tracking has been studied since the dawn of time, and a survey covering the earlier developments has been written by Yilmaz et al.~\cite{yilmaz2006object}.
 More recent surveys also consider neural network-based approaches and list a large number of methods, evaluation metrics, and datasets for the study of camera-based object tracking~\cite{CIAPARRONE202061,CHEN2022103508,awal2023particle} even for real-time scenarios~\cite{Kalake2021AnalysisBO}.
 However, even these more recent surveys only consider metrics based on image-based labels, failing to consider the 3D localisation errors.
 This limitation also applies to a survey on video object segmentation and tracking~\cite{yao2020video}.
 Multitarget detection and tracking from a monocular camera has also been studied specifically in the context of drones, but again, the tracking accuracy has only been evaluated in the camera plane~\cite{7759733}.